Letters Testamentary Vs. Letters of Administration: 5 CA Probate Differences

 How the California Probate Court Oversees These Letters

-The California Superior Court supervises all personal representatives from petition through final distribution.
+The California Superior Court supervises all personal representatives from the petition through final distribution.
 Judicial oversight protects estate integrity, enforces fiduciary standards, and creates a formal record of all estate transactions.

 The Court’s Role in Issuing Letters